bitcookies/winrar-keygen/README.md

 ![step-4](assets/actions-step-4.png)

-After decompression, you will get `rarreg.key`, just drag and drop it into WinRAR.
+After extract `rarreg_file.zip`, you will get `rarreg.key`, just drag and drop it into WinRAR.

-If you get an invalid key, check that the `test1` and `test2` parameters are **ANSI encoded without spaces.**
+If you get an invalid key, please check [the specific solution](#5.
+Invalid Key).

 ## 4. Build in Visual Studio